karina-nosenko/Trivia-Quiz/README.md

 # trivia_quiz

-This is an short trivia quiz made with Flutter.
+This is a short trivia quiz made with Flutter.